 Can I replace spark plugs myself and save money?

 On most 4-cylinder engines with top-mounted plugs, yes.
-You need a spark plug socket, a torque wrench, and about 30 minutes.
+You need a spark plug socket, ratchet with extension, torque wrench, and about 30-45 minutes.
 You save $40 to $100 in labor.
-However, on V6 engines with a buried rear bank, or any Ford 5.4L Triton V8 from 2004 to 2008, do not attempt it yourself.
-The Triton is notorious for plugs snapping off in the head, turning a $200 job into a $1,000 head repair.
+Do not attempt it on a Ford 5.4L Triton V8 from 2004 to 2008 - plugs snap off in the head regularly, turning a $200 job into a $1,000 repair.

 Labor rates vary 30 to 50 percent between shops for the exact same job.
 An independent mechanic will typically beat a dealership by $60 to $120 on a standard spark plug service.
 Call ahead, tell them your engine size and plug preference, and ask for a total out-the-door price including disposal fees.